railsuser2014/openobject-doc-book-en/source/book/8/8_13_Personalization/8_13_Personalization_menu.rst

 In that case it would be better to use the translation method that employs a CSV file.

-.. tip::   **GTK Client**  *Tacking account of translations*
+.. tip:: Tacking account of translations

    In the GTK client the modified terms aren't updated immediately.
    To see the effects of the modifications you must close the current window and then reopen the form.